umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/v81-ipublishedcontent-changes.md

 The `IPublishedContent` interface is very central in Umbraco, as it represents published content and media items at rendering layer level, for instance in controllers or views.
 In other words, it is the interface that is used everywhere when building sites.

-The introduction of multi-lingual support in version 8 required changes to the interface.
+The introduction of multilingual support in version 8 required changes to the interface.
 For instance, a property value could be obtained in version 7 with `GetPropertyValue(alias)`.
 Version 8 required a new parameter for culture, and the call thus became `Value(alias, culture)`.

 In the excitement of the version 8 release, we assumed that `IPublishedContent` was "done".
 By our tests, everything was looking good.
 However, feedback from early testers showed that the interface was in some places odd or inconsistent, or simply had issues.